coreemu/core/docs/ctrlnet.md

 done
 ```

+!!! note

-> **NOTE:** If adjustments to the primary control network configuration made in
+    If adjustments to the primary control network configuration made in
-*/etc/core/core.conf* do not seem to take affect, check if there is anything
+    **/etc/core/core.conf** do not seem to take affect, check if there is anything
-> set in the *Session Menu*, the *Options...* dialog.
+    set in the *Session Menu*, the *Options...* dialog.
 They may need to be
-> cleared.
+    cleared.
 These per session settings override the defaults in
-*/etc/core/core.conf*.
+    **/etc/core/core.conf**.

 ## Control Network in Distributed Sessions